JeffSmith-ok/Fintech_Consultant_Payment_Ethereum/README.md

 # Module_19_Challenge

-I will assume the perspective of a Fintech Finder customer in order to do the following:
+I will assume the perspective of a Fintech Finder consultant in order to do the following:

 Generate a new Ethereum account instance by using your mnemonic seed phrase (which you created earlier in the module).